kbase/kb_sdk/doc/Module_builder.md

 To build and run the module examples, you'll need to do the following.

 1. Run `make` in the new module directory

     cd MyModule
     make

 2. Start the Mockup job service.
 This is a small web service that is a part of the SDK, and used for testing for now (note - this is under construction).

     cd ../test_scripts/ee_mock_service
     ./start_service.sh

 3. Start your module's server.
-The Perl example is given below
+The Perl example is given below.

     cd ../../MyModule/scripts
     sh ./start_perl_server.sh > server.log 2>&1 &

 4. Now you can run your tests against your running server.
 The example test directory contains some basic client tests, but others can be added here.

     cd MyModule/test
     ./test_all_clients.sh

 # kb-mobu compile